 • Consider live streaming at a scheduled time every week to gradually build up interest.

-2. Tutorial Videos
+2. Tutorial Social Media Videos

-Tutorial videos have mass appeal.
-Depending on your industry, there could be any number of things your customers are interested in learning about.
 As you may have noticed on social media, tutorial videos are among the most frequently shared.
 These videos can directly relate to your products and services or can be broader spectrum topics that relate to your audience and demographics.

 Tips for adding tutorial videos to your social media marketing: